FogBugz includes a wiki for creating and maintaining documentation.

 Wiki article information

-If the three Wiki Article Info plugins are enabled, you will see an Info link next to Edit at the top-right when viewing or editing an article.
+When viewing of editing a wiki article, there is an Info link next to Edit at the top-right.
 The wiki article info page contains article details, history and a list of all links to and from the article.
-If these are not enabled, the link will read History.

 If somebody has made a change that you don’t like, just restore the version before they made the change and save it as the current version.
 This has the effect of undoing their change in two clicks.
 In practice, this means that it’s easier to clean up vandalism than to vandalize in the first place, and it has the effect of keeping the quality of a wiki article very high even when you allow anyone in the world to edit it.